Home » Barcelona » 21 unusual and cool things to do in Barcelona

 During the Civil War, one of the bloodiest episodes of Barcelona’s history, more than 2.750 people died, 7.000 were injured, and more than 300 buildings were destroyed.
 Barcelona wasn’t ready for the bombings, and its defence wasn’t strong.
 More than 1.400 air-raid shelters were dug during the bombing to shelter the population.
 Most of the shelters were destroyed, but a few remain nowadays, and it’s possible to visit them.

-One of them is the “Refugi 307“, located in Poble Sec.
-The shelter can be visited with a tour that takes place every Sunday at 10:30 h (in English).
+One is the “Refugi 307“, located in Poble Sec.
+The shelter can be visited with a tour every Sunday at 10:30 h (in English).
 The tour only costs 3.5 €, and we highly recommend it to understand a part of Barcelona that the guides won’t tell you about.
-You can book the tour here.

 4. Join a guided hike with the friendliest guide